sybrew/the-seo-framework/readme.txt

 				-> Show 3x.
 Delete if detected conflict is gone (hook at plugin_activated). -> Test show 10x to make sure it works as intended (activate/deactivate, etc.).
 TODO Move notice handlers to new class.

 TODO overthrow the structured data.
-Clean-room Yoast's implementation?
+Clean-room Yoast's/WPSSO/AIOSEO implementation?
 It's not necessarily better or more useful to users, but it eases interfacing via extensions and filters.

 TODO can we change behavior of, since we require PHP 7.2 "_class = function() {"